 What can be more attractive than a beautiful blue pool reflecting the clouds on a hot summer day?
 Now you can have it too!

-A stunning swimming pool can be a great place to bond with people over a BBQ lunch.
+A stunning swimming pool can be great for bonding with people over a BBQ lunch.
 You can host pool parties for all occasions and get the entire family together.
 But large parties mean your pool will become filthy.
 You can opt for manual cleaning, but that would take time.

-Instead, you can settle for good-quality pool filters as part of the automatic pool cleaning system.
+Instead, you can settle for a good-quality pool filtration system as part of the automatic pool cleaning system.
 It should filter out all the dirt and debris and clean the water within hours.

 With the advancement in technology today, you will find great systems that should reduce the amount of effort on your end.
 The pool will clean itself and ensure that you always have fresh and clean pool water.